stryker-mutator/stryker-js/docs/guides/nodejs.md

 Use the `mochaOptions` to configure the mocha test runner.
 If your project uses a [mocha config file](https://mochajs.org/#-config-path), you can specify it in `mochaOptions.config`; use other settings to override settings in the config file.

-If you're using a `buildCommand`, be sure to configure the _js output files in the `mochaOptions.spec` instead of the ts input files_, otherwise Mocha won't be able to find your test files.
+If you're using a `buildCommand`, be sure to configure the _js output files in the `mochaOptions.spec` instead of the ts input files_, otherwise mocha won't be able to find your test files.

 If you choose to keep using your just-in-time compiler and accept the performance penalty, you can use [mochaOptions.require](../mocha-runner.md#mochaoptionsrequire-string) to configure your `ts-node` or `@babel/register` transpiler.
 Also, you may want to override the ts-node configuration options via environment variables.
 You can do so using environment variables, for example: